-Online backups are aggregated and retained at secondary Apple Data Center locations.
+Backups are taken at regular intervals and stored at alternate locations as described in Section 5.4.5.
 For purposes of backup and recovery, offline Root and Sub-CA Private Keys, which are stored in encrypted form, are transported to alternate secure storage under dual control.
 The backups exist in multiple copies in different geographic locations.